David H. Malan

-David Huntingford Malan (21 March 1922 – 2020) was a British psychoanalytic psychotherapy practitioner and researcher recognized for his contribution to the development of psychotherapy.
+David Huntingford Malan (21 March 1922 – 14 October 2020) was a British psychoanalytic psychotherapy practitioner and researcher recognized for his contribution to the development of psychotherapy.
 He promoted scientific spirit of inquiry, openness, and simplicity within the field.
 He is also noted for his development of the Malan triangles, which became a rubric in which therapists can reflect upon what they are doing and where they are in relational space at any given moment.

 Early life

 Malan was born in Ootacamund in the province of Tamil Nadu in India on 21 March 1922.
-His father was English, working in the Indian Civil service as Paymaster General of Madras State, and his mother was American.
+His father was English, working in the Indian Civil Service as Paymaster General of Madras State, and his mother Isabel (née Allen)was American.
 When Malan was seven years old his father died from pneumonia and Malan and his mother came to England.
+They moved into a house in Hartley Wintney which served as Malan's home throughout his life.
+This early experience of grief was formative for his later work.

 At preparatory boarding school Malan particularly enjoyed learning Latin and Greek, but as a scholar at Winchester he became interested in chemistry which he then studied, winning a scholarship to Balliol College, Oxford.
-He graduated in 1944 with a 1st class Honours degree in Chemistry.
+He graduated in 1944 with a 1st class Honours degree in chemistry.

 During the war Malan was seconded to the Special Operations Executive (S.O.E), initially to develop devices for Resistance fighters, and later incendiary bombs for use in the Far East.

+He was unable to partake in active service due to a foot injury.
+After the war he studied medicine at The London Hospital qualifying in 1952 and then trained in psychiatry at the Maudsley Hospital.
+Malan began his training in psychoanalysis whilst at Medical School.
+His initial analysis was with Michael Balint and then with Winnicott.

 After a year at Courtaulds doing fundamental research, he knew he wanted to become a Psychotherapist.

-In 1947 Malan began a training analysis and medical training at the same time with the objective of practising Psychiatry and ultimately Psychotherapy.
-His initial analysis was with Balint and then with Winnicott.